What Is the Average Car Accident Settlement in North Carolina?

 Moderate Injury Settlements

 For moderate injuries, such as fractures or more severe soft tissue injuries requiring physical therapy, settlements can range from $15,000 to $50,000.
-An example could be a victim who suffers a broken arm in a T-bone accident.
+An example could be a driver who suffers a broken arm in a T-bone accident.
 Their medical bills, lost wages, and pain and suffering can significantly increase the settlement amount.

 Severe Injury Settlements